WindowsLogic-Productions/Vivian/README.md

 The goal was to create a functional web browser which was feature-rich and lightweight (uses minimum CPU and RAM possible).

-# Download
+# Archive

-Download the latest version of Vivian on the [Releases](https://github.com/windowslogic/vivian/releases) page.
+Download the archived versions of Vivian on the [Releases](https://github.com/windowslogic/vivian/releases) page.

 # Support & Feedback